EFFECTIVE: 1st January 2023

 Why We Collect Your Personal Information and How We Use It

-- In order to perform the Services under the contract, we are about to enter into or have entered into with you.
+- In order to perform the Services under the contract we are about to enter into or have entered into with you.
 For example, when you register to use our Services, that’s a contract.
-This may also include disclosure to the third parties who help us perform our obligations to you in connection with your use of the Amber Platform, such as payment processors.
+This may also include disclosure to the third parties who help us fulfil our obligations to you in connection with your use of the Amber Platform, such as payment processors.

 - Where it is necessary for our legitimate interests (or those of a third party), and your interests and fundamental rights do not override those interests.
 For example, when we carry out fraud screening.